 Connectors and Fuses

-Adding an inline fuse to the system is straightforward.
+It is simple to add an inline fuse to the system.

-Another factor to consider about the new battery is connectors.
-It would help if you kept the original battery connectors because the new battery connectors may not be compatible with those in your toy car.
+The connectors on the new battery are another aspect to take into account.
+It would be beneficial if you maintained the original battery connectors since the new ones might not work with the ones in your toy car.

 You will likely do some wire crimping or additions as you install the alternative replacement battery.
 It is essential to cover all open wires with electrical tape so that they aren’t exposed.